iRobotEducation/root-docs/README.md

 ## License

-Root Robot Docs are licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.
+Root® Robot Documenation is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License.

 You should have received a [copy of the license](LICENSE.txt) along with this work.
 If not, see <https://creativecommons.org/licenses/by-nc/4.0/>

 [![CCBYNC40](images/CCBYNC40-88x31.png)](https://creativecommons.org/licenses/by-nc/4.0/)

+[^1]: iRobot and Root are registered trademarks of iRobot Corporation.
+[^2]: The Bluetooth word mark and logos are registered trademarks owned by Bluetooth SIG, Inc. and any use of such marks by iRobot is under license.
+[^3]: Apple, App Store, iPadOS, and macOS are registered trademarks of Apple Inc.
+[^4]: Android, Google Play, Chrome, Chromebook, and ChromeOS are trademarks of Google LLC.
+[^5]: Microsoft, Edge, and Windows are registered trademarks of Microsoft Corporation in the United States and/or other countries.
+[^6]: Raspberry Pi is a trademark of Raspberry Pi Ltd.